Tcarters/jenkinsEssentialForDev/Jenkins-with-SpringHello-Email-Notification/README.md

 ![](https://github.com/Tcarters/jenkinsEssentialForDev/blob/master/Screenshots/pic1.png)

 ## Step 2: Next step on Configure page
-- After clicked on `ok` , you were redirected on a page for configuration
+- After clicking on `ok` , you were redirected on a page for configuration
 - Select GitHub project and provide this url : [Project repo](https://github.com/Tcarters/HelloSpringJenkins) , you can choose any springBoot gitHub link

 ![](https://github.com/Tcarters/jenkinsEssentialForDev/blob/master/Screenshots/pic2-Configure.png)